Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.lightLevel(i: number)`{: .language-javascript }: Accepts a number, in the range [1, 15], sets the light level the lamp gives off when lit, defaults to `15`
+- `.lightLevel(i: number)`{: .language-javascript .m-link #lamp-light-level }: Accepts a number, in the range [1, 15], sets the light level the lamp gives off when lit, defaults to `15`
-- `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+- `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript .m-link #lamp-extend-props }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
-- `.models(models: BiConsumer<LampModelType, ModelGenerator>)`{: .language-javascript }: Sets the model generation of the lamp.
+- `.models(models: BiConsumer<LampModelType, ModelGenerator>)`{: .language-javascript .m-link #lamp-models }: Sets the model generation of the lamp.
 Accepts a callback with two parameters.
 The second parameter is a model generator and the first has the following properties:
     - `on`: A boolean.
 If the model type represents a lit state
     - `hanging`: A boolean.
 If the model type represents a hanging state